ese5160/a14g-final-submission-s25-t03-hotpot/README.md

 HRS 02 - A 7-inch LCD should be used for user interface.

-HRS 03 - An IMU shall communicate via I2C bus for shake detection and gaming input.It should quickly react after reaching 8 shakes.
+HRS 03 - An IMU shall communicate via I2C bus for shake detection and gaming input.
+It should quickly react after reaching 8 shakes.

 HRS 04 - A light sensor shall communicate via I2C bus for ambient light detection with range 1-2400.